Kwessler93/Matplotlib-Challenge/README.md

 ![alt text](Images/image-1.png)

-3. The correlation coefficient between mouse weight and the average tumor volume shows that a mouses weight has a direct effect on the tumor size.
+3. The correlation coefficient between mouse weight and the average tumor volume for the Capomulin treatment shows that a mouse's weight has a direct effect on the tumor size.
 With the linear regression model we can easily see that the mouse's tumor size increases with their weight.
+This shows that the Capomulin treatment may not be as effective for a mouse that is overweight.

 ![alt text](Images/image-2.png)